 The heat loss through walls can be estimated in the following way.
 First, we should specify the type of insulation.
-In our calculator we have provided 3 options:
+In our calculator, we have provided 3 options:

-U-value = 1.0 W/(m² K)
+U-value = 1.0 W/(m²·K)

-U-value = 0.6 W/(m² K)
+U-value = 0.6 W/(m²·K)

 If you wish, in the advanced mode, you can set the U-value by hand.

 advanced mode, you can decide on the number of windows and external doors.
 A large quantity of heat is lost through them.
 We have set the U-value of windows to

-2,5 W/(m²·K) and external doors to
+2.5 W/(m²·K) and external doors to

-In our calculator, we include the heat loss through floor only if this is the ground floor.
+In our calculator, we include the heat loss through the floor only if this is the ground floor.
 The U-value is

-To use the heat loss calculator and to find the power of the heater you need to give the dimensions of your room, specify on which floor it is and what type of insulation the walls have.
+To use the heat loss calculator and to find the power of the heater, you need to give the dimensions of your room, specify on which floor it is, and what type of insulation the walls have.
 If you are unsure which insulation type to choose, go for the worse insulation.
 It's safer to be pessimistic.
-Finally, you should also specify how many external walls are there.
+Finally, you should also specify how many external walls there are.
 In the advanced mode, you can also include the number of windows and doors.

 With this information, we can compute the heat loss (in watts divided by the temperature difference).
 Knowing the heat loss, we can estimate the power of a heater.